 (CNN)Berlin these days seems to have everything: a thrilling creative and club scene, a laissez-faire attitude and an abundance of history.

-9 reasons Cologne is better than Berlin
+Cologne vs. Berlin: 9 reasons Cologne is better (Opinion)

 1 of 7